Detecting Windows file extension abuse

 Attackers can make users run malicious code or persist on an endpoint by targeting file extensions that users are familiar with.
 For example, if users see that a file ends in .doc or .docx, they will assume that it is a Microsoft Word document and expect that double-clicking will open it using winword.exe.
 The user will typically also assume that the .docx file is safe.
 Attackers take advantage of this expectation by obfuscating the true file extension.

-These searches help you detect this type of abuse of file extensions and Windows file associations by searching for the execution of files with multiple extensions in the file name, a common technique used by attackers to obscure the true file extension.
+This use case helps you detect this type of abuse of file extensions and Windows file associations by searching for the execution of files with multiple extensions in the file name, a common technique used by attackers to obscure the true file extension.

 How to use Splunk software for this use case

-In addition, these Splunk resources might help you understand and implement this use case:
+These Splunk resources might help you understand and implement this use case: